demonpig/ansible-rclone/docs/usage.md

 ```

 ### Disconnected Environment
 For this scenario, the managed host does not have access to Github or other sites on the internet.
 It will only have access to an internal S3-compatible object storage server and rclone is a required tool.

-**Note**: This playbook is just a starter for right now.
-I realized that the `init.yml` task does a git command against the github repo on the managed host.
-I need to figure out a good way to prevent that.
+The controller (host running the ansible playbook) will require access to the Github.

 ```
 ---